fishin-rod/speedrunapi/docs/translation.md

 ## Games
 - translate_game_id: Returns the name of a game from a game id.
 - translate_game_abbreviation: Retruns the name of a game from a abbreviation.
+## Levels
+- translate_level_id: Returns the name of a level from a level id.